Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Introduction

 In \cite{Marini92} as well as \cite{SniatyckiSchwarz94,SniatyckiSchwarzBates1996} the Hamiltonian formulation of Yang--Mills dynamics and symplectic reduction were studied in the presence of boundaries.
 However, non-generic boundary conditions were also imposed so to have an autonomous/well-posed dynamical problem.
 In our language, these boundary conditions translate to $h=0$, which clearly obscures the corner structure.

 During the concluding stages of this work, we learned about \cite{MeinrenkenWoodward} where a symplectic analysis of the moduli space of flat connections on Riemann surfaces with boundaries (Chern--Simons theory), and their gluing, is carried out in great detail.
-That work follows a 2-stage reduction approach in line with the one investigated in this work.\footnote{We thank P.\ Mnev and A.\ Alekseev for pointing out this reference to us.}
+That work follows a 2-stage reduction approach in line with the one investigated in this work.
+Among other results, it shows that Verlinde formula \cite{VerlindeFormula} can be derived as an application of reduction by stages.
+Earlier results on the moduli space of flat connections on manifolds with boundary are due to Donaldson \cite{Donaldsonboundary}.

+Our key construction of on-shell flux annihilators---which leads to the constraint gauge group (Definition \ref{def:fGo})---is akin to the annihilating sheaf construction of \cite{LinSjamaar}.
+Their construction naturally applies to reduction by stages, although it is not an explicit application considered in their work, and one recovers the annihilator bundle we discuss in this work.

 In \cite{LysovReduction}, similar ideas aiming at the characterization of reduced phase spaces as two-stage symplectic reduction are studied mainly in the context of $d$-dimensional $BF$ theory (which we study in Section \ref{sec:BFtheory}).
 The way that symplectic reduction by stages is employed there is---to the best of our understanding---different from ours.